christiankuhl/mandelbrot-rs/README.md

 cargo build --release
 ```

-Invocation:
+### Invocation

 ```
 ./target/release/mandelbrot-rs
 ```

+### Controls

-Click left/right to zoom in/out, arrow keys to move around, ESC/q to quit.
+Click left/right to zoom in/out,
+arrow keys to move around,
+C to toggle colours,
+ESC or Q to quit.